WorkplaceX/Analyze/Git/README.md

 Notepad opens with a list of commits.
 Overwrite "pick" with "edit" for the commit you want to change the Author

-git commit --amend --author "Author Name <email>"
+git commit --amend --author "Author Name &lt;email&gt;"

 git rebase --continue